hashicorp/design-system/website/docs/about/contribution.md

 - Integration with existing foundations, components, and features of the system
 - Impact on existing components, especially in the case of breaking changes
 - Expected effort and possible complexities and unknowns involved
-- Availability of resources on the Design System team
+- Availability of resources on the Design Systems Team
 - Prioritization in relation to other initiatives already undertaken and/or planned

 #### Possible outcomes